smallercomics/jQuery-Comic-Tagger/README.txt

 <div id="comictagger"></div>

 You can override the various options by passing in a javascript object to the function.
 The defaults are shown below:
+(just include the ones you want to change)

 $('#comictagger').comicTagger({
   separator:" | ",            // what to put in between each item